-I got my first Siteground account back in 2013 and have scaled up to five GoGeek accounts with them.
+I got my first SiteGround account back in 2013 and have scaled up to five GoGeek accounts with them.
 Until this year, I’ve never had any complaints with Siteground, hence the five accounts.
-But I’m leaving Siteground.
+But I’m leaving Siteground by the end of 2018.
 And I’m taking my sites over to WPX Hosting.

 What I Have Always Liked About Siteground